Information for the Parents of New Students

 You’ll also find a list of essential equipment.

 The College has a number of lockers available for students to use should they have a lot to carry on a given day.
 To use a locker, students should bring their own padlock.
 Lockers must be emptied daily so that they can be used by other students.
-At the end of the school day on Friday, any lockers not vacated will have their locks removed and their contents placed in lost property.
+At the end of the school day, to allow for cleaning, any lockers not vacated will have their locks removed and their contents placed in lost property.

 If a student has a medical need for an accessible locker, please contact their mentor in the first instance, who can request a reserved one for them.